-To the Board of Directors of Spectrum Youth & Family Services, Inc. Burlington, Vermont
+To the Board of Directors of Spectrum Youth & Family Services, Inc. and Subsidiary Burlington, Vermont

-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the consolidated financial statements of Spectrum Youth & Family Services, Inc. and Subsidiary (a nonprofit organization) which compromise the consolidated statement of financial position as of September 30, 2021, and the related statements of activities and cash flows for the year then ended, and the related notes to the consolidated financial statements, and have issued our report thereon dated February 7, 2022.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the consolidated financial statements of Spectrum Youth & Family Services, Inc. and Subsidiary (a nonprofit organization) which compromise the consolidated statement of financial position as of September 30, 2022, and the related statements of activities and cash flows for the year then ended, and the related notes to the consolidated financial statements, and have issued our report thereon dated June 28, 2023.

-Internal Control Over Financial Reporting
+Report on Internal Control Over Financial Reporting